DioneProtocol/odyssey-tooling-sdk-go/README.md

-# Avalanche Tooling Go SDK
+# Odyssey Tooling Go SDK

-The official Avalanche Tooling Go SDK library.
+The official Odyssey Tooling Go SDK library.

 *** Please note that this SDK is in experimental mode, major changes to the SDK are to be expected in between releases ***

 Current version (v0.3.0) currently supports:
 - Create Subnet and Create Blockchain in a Subnet in Fuji / Mainnet.
-- Create Avalanche Node (Validator / API / Monitoring / Load Test Node) & install all required dependencies (AvalancheGo, gcc, Promtail, Grafana, etc).
+- Create Odyssey Node (Validator / API / Monitoring / Load Test Node) & install all required dependencies (odysseygo, gcc, Promtail, Grafana, etc).
-- Enable Avalanche nodes to validate Primary Network
+- Enable Odyssey nodes to validate Primary Network
 - Adding Validators to a Subnet
 - Ledger SDK